I want to start with something I see almost every week in my practice.

 But the myopia control part is more interesting.
 As the central cornea flattens, the peripheral cornea takes on a different curvature.
 This changes how light focuses on the peripheral retina — the edges of your visual field.
 In a myopic eye wearing regular glasses, peripheral light focuses behind the retina.
 That's actually a growth signal — the eye "chases" that focal point by growing longer.

 sleepSEE lenses flip this.
 They create peripheral myopic defocus — peripheral light now focuses in front of the retina.
-That's a stop signal.
-The eye stops chasing.
-Growth slows.
+That's a signal to slow growth.
+The eye's growth slows.

 A systematic review published in Ophthalmic and Physiological Optics found that orthokeratology reduces axial elongation (eye growth) by approximately 43–50% compared to single-vision spectacles in children.
 That's not a minor effect.
-That's a meaningful intervention.
+This suggests a clinically meaningful intervention.

 "In my practice, the kids who respond best to ortho-K are the ones whose parents commit to the nightly routine early.
 The earlier we start, the more we can protect."